-- c.
-Tier 3 Violation involving wrongful acts done with the apparent intent of causing harm to one or more units' owners, residents, or invitees within the common-interest community.
-The amount of the fine must be commensurate with severity of violation but may not exceed \$5,000 for each violation.
-An association must obtain a court order to enforce an individual fine in excess of \$2,500 up to \$5,000 for each violation under this tier. - 2.
-A violation of an association's governing documents shall not be determined to constitute an imminent threat of causing a substantial adverse effect on the health, safety, or welfare of the units' owners or residents if it consists solely of: - (a) Using vulgar, profane or abusive language; - (b) Voicing opposition to, or support for, any matter affecting the common-interest community; or - (c) Any act committed by a unit's owner, tenant or invitee which could fall under a "nuisance" provision of the association's governing documents. - 3.
-Nothing in this section precludes the association from establishing behavioral, etiquette or anti-bullying policies in accordance with the association's governing documents which could result in a fine limited to the \$100 cap provided in statute.
+- (a) Involves a lack of care or neglect which directly and immediately places one or more units' owners, residents or invitees within the common-interest community in danger or direct threat of being harmed; or - (b) Is an intentional act which has the potential of causing immediate bodily harm to one or more units' owners, residents or invitees within the common-interest community. - 3.
+A violation of a provision of the governing documents of an association does not pose an imminent threat of causing a substantial adverse effect on the health, safety or welfare of the units' owners or residents of the common-interest community if the violation consists solely of: - (a) Using vulgar, profane or abusive language; - (b) Voicing opposition to, or support for, any matter affecting the common-interest community; or - (c) Any act committed by a unit's owner, tenant or invitee of a unit's owner or tenant which is: - (1) Permitted by this chapter or chapter 116 of NRS or any other applicable federal, state or local law, regulation or ordinance; or - (2) Considered to be a nuisance pursuant to a provision of the governing documents of the association. - 4.
+Nothing in this section precludes an association from establishing behavioral, etiquette or anti-bullying policies in accordance with the governing documents of the association, a violation of which could result in a fine that is subject to the monetary limitations established in NRS 116.31031, as amended by section 2 of Senate Bill No. 72, chapter 157, Statutes of Nevada 2021, at page 711, if the violation does not pose an imminent threat of causing a substantial adverse effect on the health, safety or welfare of the units' owners or residents of the common-interest community.